-- 60 km/h speed limit from Kilternan to Enniskerry (all adjoining local roads in the DLRCC area already have a general speed limit of 50 km/h); - Improved lighting; - Cycle lanes within the existing generous road width: - Modest road widening in places where possible to accommodate cycle lanes; and - At The Scalp and southward where cycle lanes cannot be provided, traffic calming measures should be considered or better a cycle track through the adjoining fields. - Link at Stepaside along Kilgobbin Road to Primary Route 11C towards Dublin City via Sandyford and Goatstown.
-(This road is narrow and bendy and there is no scoep for cycle lanes, so a traffic calming arrangement will be necessary).
+- Review the existing 80 km/h speed limit from Kilternan to Enniskerry for possible reduction to 60 km/h (all adjoining local roads in the DLRCC area already have a general speed limit of 50 km/h); - Improved lighting; - Cycle lanes within the existing generous road width; - Modest road widening in places where possible to accommodate cycle lanes; and - At The Scalp and southward where cycle lanes cannot be provided, traffic calming measures should be considered or better a cycle track through the adjoining fields. - Link at Stepaside along Kilgobbin Road to Primary Route 11C towards Dublin City via Sandyford and Goatstown.
+(This road is narrow and bendy and there is no scope for cycle lanes, so a traffic calming arrangement will be necessary).

-New Cycle Route across M50 at Ticknock
+New Cycle Routes across M50 at Ticknock